Cincinnati Root Canal Therapy

 The root canal procedure involves cleaning the pulp from its chamber with very small instruments.
 After removing the pulp, the pulp chamber and the root canals are shaped to the required space so that a biocompatible material can fill the space.
 The material that is most often used is a rubber-like material called gutta-percha, which is positioned with an adhesive-like cement to ensure complete closure of the root canal.
 The opening is closed with a temporary filling, which will be removed so the tooth can be completely restored.

-A restoration method will be placed on the tooth – possibly a crown or another type of protection.
+Following the root canal, a restoration method will be placed on the tooth – possibly a crown or another type of protection.
 This protection will ensure that the tooth will be completely functional again.

 Contact Beckham Square Family Dental today for Root Canal procedures in Cincinnati